i Prioritisation and resource allocation of the enforcement authorities

 Accordingly, only a few transactions must in principle be examined by the BCA, since operations implying undertakings that do not meet these thresholds do not have to be notified, whereas transactions implying bigger companies must rather be notified at the European level.

-1 Hendrik Viaene is partner and Delphine Gillet is a senior associate at Stibbe.
+1 Hendrik Viaene is a partner at Laga (Deloitte Legal).

 2 According to Article IV.42, Section 2 BCEL.